Lispl-Wicht/Portaclish/emacs-sbcl-windows.md

   uncomfortable time of tinkering with several variations.
 I am glad, that this was mentioned at Stackoverflow or so in a comment.
 It is also a good model for adding further *Common Lisp* implementations on Windows.
-It is only important, that the pathnames are correctly modified to the own system (5. of the last section).
+It is only important, that the pathnames are correctly modified to the own system (step 5 of the 6th section).
 * But to use the subdirectory ```Local\Programs\sbcl-2.5``` has a big advantage
   anyway:  It is more convenient to change to that directory in the first place.
 * To keep the global installation allows to start it also from the start menu,